supriya999/SpamReporter/README.md

 # Backend:
 Extract zip folder
+Since application is done using spring boot, it has embedded tomcat server.
-Go to app and run as 'spring boot appplication'
+Open application in IDE and run as 'spring boot appplication'

-Once both UI and backend servers are up and running, you could see the expected page on main page with necessary functionalities.
+Once both UI and backend servers are up and running, you could see the expected page with necessary functionalities.